World Health Day

 The Director-General of the World Health Organization, Dr Tedros Adhanom Ghebreyesus, said: “No one should have to choose between death and financial hardship.
 No one should have to choose between buying medicine and buying food.”

-For the 2018 World Health Day, they want to inspire, motivate and guide the UHC (Universal Health Coverage) stakeholders to commit towards Universal Health Coverage:
+For World Health Day, they want to inspire, motivate and guide the UHC (Universal Health Coverage) stakeholders to commit towards Universal Health Coverage:

 Inspire: